 - Packet of wipes or hand sanitizer

-Fridge and pantry for foods-to-go such as -
+Fridge and pantry for paleo emergency food such as –

 - Tins of salmon, tuna